 So David is running from a place called Gibeah and he's running away.
 He's got a few guys with him, his friends, trying to escape from Saul.
-They come down to a place called Nob...Nob.
-Verse 3 says, you've maybe not even read what David did when he was hungry, he gets down to Nob.
+They come down to a place called Nob, Nob.
+Verse 3 says: Have you not even read what David did when he was hungry?
+He gets down to Nob.
 Nob is a mile outside Jerusalem.
 It's really right on the edge of Jerusalem.
 It's where the tabernacle was.
 David gets down there.
 And he's hungry.
 And those that are with him are hungry.
 And he goes to the tabernacle.
-And there's a priest there, his name is Ahimelech, Ahimelech.
-Apparently Abiathar was the high priest of that time, Mark makes reference to that.
+And there's a priest there.
+His name is Ahimelech, Ahimelech.
+Apparently Abiathar was the high priest of that time.
+Mark makes reference to that.
 But Ahimelech was the priest that David ran into and he says to this priest, and 1 Samuel 21 records it, "I need some bread, I'm hungry."
 And he is the king even though he's not yet taken his throne and these men are with him, "I'm hungry, my men need bread," and he says, "I need five loaves of bread."
 And in 1 Samuel 21:4 we read this, "And the priest answered David and said, 'There is no common bread on hand.'"
-We don't...this is not a bakery, we don't have any bread here.
-"But he said, 'There's holy bread...there's holy bread, if only the young men have kept themselves from women.'"
+We don't...
+This is not a bakery.
+We don't have any bread here.
+"But he said, 'There's holy bread, there's holy bread, if only the young men have kept themselves from women.'"
 He wanted to make sure that they were clean.
-And so he said there's this holy bread, the shewbread, the bread of the presence.
+And so he said there's this holy bread, the showbread, the bread of the presence.
 It may well have been a Sabbath and the new bread had been put there and the old bread taken off.
 And David said, "Yes, the men are clean and we're hungry."
 And in verse 6 of 1 Samuel 21, "The priest gave him consecrated bread."
 Well there was no bread there but the bread of the presence which was removed from before the Lord in order to put hot bread in its place, so the old bread that came off the priest said, "Sure, take it and eat."

 What's the point?
 The point is this, mercy and compassion is far more important than ceremony, far more important than ritual.
-Frankly, that was an indictment of the whole system of Judaism, the whole Sabbath system was oppressive, merciless, void of compassion, grace, kindness.
+Frankly, that was an indictment of the whole system of Judaism.
+The whole Sabbath system was oppressive, merciless, void of compassion, grace, kindness.
 As we shall see in the next passage, they get irritated at Jesus because He healed somebody on the Sabbath.
 It was like the Sabbath was supposed to be the most painful day of the week.
 They missed the whole point.

 Just as a footnote to this.
-You meet people today who say they are Sabbatarian, and I always wonder whether they're Sabbatarians like Exodus 20, or whether they're Sabbatarians like some kind of non-biblical accumulated Judaism.
+You meet people today who say they are Sabbatarian, and I always wonder whether they're Sabbatarians like Exodus 20, or whether they're Sabbatarians like some kind of non-biblical, accumulated Judaism.
 The day was meant for rest.
 The day was meant for relaxation, refreshment, recreation.
 The day was meant to look at the wonders of God's glory and to worship Him.
 The day was meant for meeting needs and showing mercy and showing compassion.
 And ceremony and ritual is never to be burdensome.

 David was allowed to violate a divine law to fulfill the truest law of mercy.
 Certainly Jesus and His disciples could violate a human law to fulfill the true law of mercy.
 And then Jesus dropped the bomb.
 At this point He could have said, "Oh, I'm sorry we offended you guys, please forgive us."
 He didn't.
-Verse 5, "And He was saying to them, 'The Son of Man is Lord of the Sabbath.'"
+Verse 5: "And He was saying to them, 'The Son of Man is Lord of the Sabbath.'"
 You say, "What does that mean?"
 Here it is.
 Guys, you aren't in charge of the Sabbath, I am.
 I'm in charge of it.

 I would love to see the expression on their faces.
 This is what I say about the way He escalated things.
-The Greek order is this...The Lord of the Sabbath is the Son of Man...whom He had claimed to be back in chapter 5 verse 24 and is a messianic title drawn from Daniel 7:13.
-The greater than David, He said, "I am the Lord of the Sabbath, I will interpret the will of God on the Sabbath, I will interpret the law of God.
+The Greek order is this: The Lord of the Sabbath is the Son of Man, whom He had claimed to be back in chapter 5 verse 24 and is a messianic title drawn from Daniel 7:13, the greater than David.
+He said, "I am the Lord of the Sabbath, I will interpret the will of God on the Sabbath, I will interpret the law of God.
 I will interpret the Word of God.
 I will tell you what God means by what He says.
 I will tell you what the Sabbath is to be and what it's not to be.
 You are not in charge of the Sabbath, I am."

 Wow.
-You don't rule the Sabbath, you don't set the standards, I do.
+You don't rule the Sabbath, you don't set the standards.
+I do.
 Jesus is the great interpreter of God's law.
 He's the great interpreter of God's Word.
 He's the great interpreter of God's will.
-And, beloved, I say it to you, you can never ever understand the Old Testament law without the New Testament interpretation of that law by Christ and the apostles who wrote the words that Christ wanted them to write to interpret the truth.
-Jesus is the interpreter of God's will, God's law and God's Word.
+And, beloved, I say it to you: You can never ever understand the Old Testament law without the New Testament interpretation of that law by Christ and the apostles who wrote the words that Christ wanted them to write to interpret the truth.
+Jesus is the interpreter of God's will, God's law, and God's Word.

 Mark tells us that He also said, "Man was not made for the Sabbath, but the Sabbath was made for man."
 The point being, you weren't designed to somehow conform to some impossible rules, but rather the day was made for you for your benefit, for your blessing, for your joy, for your fulfillment, for your rest and for mercy and for compassion and for doing good.
 He could have reminded them of Micah 6:8, "What does God require of You but to do justice, to love kindness, to walk humbly with your God."
 They didn't have any of that; no kindness, no mercy, no compassion.

-Jesus indicts them in Matthew 23 in that diatribe against the leaders when He...He says about them that they bind on people burdens impossible to bear, Matthew 23:4 and they give them no help carrying them.
+Jesus indicts them in Matthew 23 in that real diatribe against the leaders when He...He says about them that they bind on people burdens impossible to bear, Matthew 23:4 and they give them no help in carrying them.
 The legalists knew nothing about grace.
 The Lord offered only grace.
 They knew nothing about humility.
 He came only to the humble.
 They thought they were righteous and therefore they were the enemies of true righteousness.

 To live as a Christian is to live with a God who is merciful.
-Hebrews 4:16 says, "Let us therefore draw near with confidence to the throne of grace that we may receive mercy and find grace to help in time of need."
+Hebrews 4:16 says, "Let us therefore draw near with confidence to the throne of grace that we may receive (what?) mercy and find grace to help in time of need."
 Jesus said, "I don't care what your religious system says, you're not in charge of the truth.
-I don't care how you interpret Scripture, you're not the interpreter, I am...I am Lord of the Sabbath."
-And in so saying that He was saying, "I am the Lord of the truth, the true meaning of Sabbath, the true meaning of rest, the true meaning of worship and all that the Law of God describes."
+I don't care how you interpret Scripture, you're not the interpreter, I am.
+I am Lord of the Sabbath."
+And in so saying that He was saying, "I am the Lord of the truth, the true meaning of Sabbath, the true meaning of rest, the true meaning of worship and all that the law of God describes."

 To live as a Christian then is to live under the lordship of Christ, isn't it?
-There is no compatibility between a system of self-righteousness, spiritual pride, merit and works by whatever name and the true gospel of repentance, humility, grace and faith.
+There is no compatibility between a system of self-righteousness, spiritual pride, merit, and works by whatever name and the true gospel of repentance, humility, grace, and faith.
 They're utterly incompatible.
 And so, of necessity we always, if we speak the truth, escalate the conflict with error, do we not?
 But for the sake of the glory of God and for the sake of the eternal souls of men, we speak the truth.